Auroville - A to Z

 Filming in Auroville

-Visitors/guests are free to film for private purposes, but require Govt. of India permission to film anything in Auroville for later public viewing (in every case, would-be filmers should seek a written “OK” from any individual, group or unit they want to film before proceeding).
-For more info contact email@example.com or visit their office in the Archives building.
-There are a number of Aurovilians and Auroville units involved in video film making in the township.
+Visitors/guests are free to film for private viewing purposes, but require Govt. of India permission to film anything in Auroville for later public viewing (in every case, would-be filmers should seek a written “OK” from any individual, group or unit they want to film before proceeding).
+For more info contact firstname.lastname@example.org or visit

 Contributions to the development of Auroville have come, and continue to come, from a number of sources, including the Government of India, Indian and foreign NGOs and funding agencies, Auroville International Centres, private donors in India and abroad, the profits of Auroville’s commercial units (normally one-third), and the personal funds of Aurovilians.